-Another problem solving toy is the Bark Busters Game Changer toy.
+Another problem-solving toy is the Bark Busters Game Changer toy.
 We did a review on this toy in June of this year and LOVED IT!
-In fact, our owners shared it with a local boarding/daycare facility and the dogs there loved it as well.
-The toy is a soft rubber round shaped disc with 4 holes in it, made of Flexa-Pure – a soft but sturdy, washable, durable non-toxic PBA-free polyurethane material.
+Our owners shared it with a local boarding/daycare facility, and the dogs there also loved it.
+The toy is a soft rubber round-shaped disc with four holes, made of Flexa-Pure – a soft but sturdy, washable, durable, non-toxic PBA-free polyurethane material.
 Did we mention we are heavy chewers?
 And that this toy stood up to us!
-At almost $30 this toy is little more on the expensive side but heck aren’t we worth it.
+At almost $30, this toy is a little more on the expensive side, but heck, aren’t we worth it.

 Classic gifts for your dog

-We may regret doing this but here’s a secret…us dogs really don’t need more than three toys.
-The trick is to rotate the toys so we don’t get bored.
-Remember we’re animals that eats the same food, day in/day out.
-And while we need mental stimulation in the form of play and obedience training, we will be perfectly happy with chewing on the same toys, for years.
+We may regret doing this, but here’s a secret…dogs don’t need more than three toys.
+The trick is to rotate the toys, so we don’t get bored.
+Remember, we’re animals that eat the same food, day in/day out.
+And while we need mental stimulation in the form of play and obedience training, we will be delighted with chewing on the same toys for years.
 (Much the same way young children can watch the same Barney movie 100 times without getting bored!)

 – The Kong© classic rubber toy or something similar.
 The benefit of this toy is that they can chew on it for months and months, in most cases.
 It doubles as a pacifier and an interactive toy.
-You can also stuff it with doggie treats, cream cheese, peanut butter or whatever.
-West Paw Design and Planet Dog have similar rubber toys which are sometimes more durable than the Kong.
+You can also stuff it with doggie treats, cream cheese, peanut butter, or whatever.
+West Paw Design and Planet Dog have similar rubber toys, which are sometimes more durable than the

 – The rope toy.
 This is usually sold in either white or multi-strand colors.
-It is a thick piece of soft rope, tied in a knot on each end.
-Knotted rope bones are safe for playing fetch, and can be used for teething puppies.
-If you give us a rope bone, be mindful that some dogs actually chew and swallow the fabric.
+It is a thick piece of soft rope tied in a knot on each end.
+Knotted rope bones are safe for playing fetch and can be used for teething puppies.
+If you give us a rope bone, be mindful that some dogs chew and swallow the fabric.
 This habit can be deadly!
-There are alternatives such as the nuts for knots which doesn’t have the fringe for dogs to chew on.
+There are alternatives such as the nuts for knots which doesn’t have twisty ends that can come off into a dog’s mouth.